BIG NEWS: Scrapingdog is collaborating with Serpdog.

 o={}

-In the end, we have pushed our object o inside the list l and made the object o empty so that when the loop runs again it will be able to store data of the new job.
+In the end, we have pushed the object o inside the list l and made the object o empty so that when the for loop runs again it will be able to store data of the new job.

 Let’s print it and see what are the results.